google/fonts/ProjectChecklist.md

 Glyphs has a plugin for working with Git, [github.com/simoncozens/GlyphsGit](https://github.com/simoncozens/GlyphsGit)

-See <https://github.com/davelab6/git-for-type-designers> for more details, including
+See <https://github.com/davelab6/git-for-type-designers> for more details.

 ### Repo Contents